bigpick/bigpick/README.md

        '\\_//'
 ```

-My name's George.
-I write software as a backend engineer working on cloud and cloud-supporting services.
+Call me Zilla or GP.
+I write software as a backend engineer working on cloud and cloud supporting services.
 Feel free to [check out my personal blog site](https://barelycompetent.dev/) for more information or recent works.